21shield/NetaFlicks-backend/README.md

     ```

 ## Initial Configuration
-**FLIX** is uses an external API for querying data and will NOT work without the following steps.
+**NetaFlicks** uses an external API for querying data and will NOT work without the following steps.

 1. Obtain a key for The Movie Database API:
     * https://developers.themoviedb.org/3/